shaileshkadge/shaileshkadge/README.md

 - 👋 Hi, I’m @shaileshkadge
-- 👀 I’m interested inDevelopment oriented projects.
+- 👀 I’m interested in working in Application Development projects.
 - 🌱 I’m currently learning Javascript, Java
-- 💞️ I’m looking to collaborate on projects related to web and mobile
+- 💞️ I’m looking to collaborate on projects related to Application Development.
 - 📫 Feel free to contact me on kadgeshailesh@gmail.com

 <!---